 Most of the energy consumed in homes is produced by burning fossil fuels like coal, oil, and natural gas.
 When burned, each of these fossil fuels emits various greenhouse gases, principally carbon dioxide (CO2).
 But they differ significantly in the level of emissions that each gives off.

-Roughly two-thirds of the carbon emissions related to operating a home is attributable to the electricity used in the home.
+Close to three-fourths (72 percent) of the carbon emissions related to operating a home is attributable to the electricity used in the home.
 This is due in part to the relative inefficiency of most power plants in converting the energy in the fuel they burn into electricity.
 It typically takes three or four units of fuel to produce and deliver one unit of electricity.

 WHAT IS THE ENVIRONMENTAL IMPACT OF THE ENERGY I USE?